mati-ca/RSU-Commissioning/README.md

   python3 commission.py 192.168.0.54 Sdsm Off - CV2X Radios OFF
   python3 commission.py 192.168.0.54 Psm - On - CV2X Radios ON
   python3 commission.py 192.168.0.54 Psm - Off - CV2X Radios OFF

+# Testing Performed
+# Disabling the SDSM Feature
+  1. Connect to the RSU Devcie using the FireFly GUI Control
+  2. Change ALL key Parameters to be in different values from the commisioning mode.
+  3. SAVE and APPLY
+  4. RUN the Injector Test Script and Validate that the SDSM does not operate
+    * NO Objects Display in Tablet Foresight App
+# Enabling the SDSM Features
+  1. RUN the commission.py script with SDSM and Radio ON option
+  2. Connecting to the RSU Devcie using the FireFly GUI Control
+  3. Validate all the key GUI Control Parameters of the V2X Stack enabled for SDSM
+  4. RUN the Injector Test Script and Validate that the SDSM feature operates
+    * Objects Display in Tablet Foresight App